yigit-hshl/Rescue-Robot-on-Land-and-in-Sea/Subsystem Specification/Electronic Circuits/readme.md

 5) Touch sensor (for victim to interact with the rescue robot)

 # Circuit Board
-We are using Arduino UNO R3 for the circuit board.
+We are using **Arduino UNO R3** for the circuit board.

+*Why Arduino?*
+It is easy and convenient to use - familiar from last semester's Microcontroller project.

+# Software used
+For designing the circuit elements, we used Fritzing and Tinkercad (https://www.tinkercad.com/).